ocapn/ocapn/draft-specifications/CapTP Specification.md

 In this way, it is not necessary to wait to dispatch messages until the promise has been resolved.
 Messages can just be sent in advance to a promise of the eventual object as they normally would to its eventual resolution.
-This also improves efficiency by reducing the number of round trips needed to taken to perform the same task.
+This also improves efficiency by reducing the number of round trips needed to perform the same task.
 Take the above example of a car factory which produces a car, the car then can be driven which will produce a noise.
 Without promise pipelining this would look something like this:

 1. Send message to create car factory
 2. Get back a reference to the car factory once it is made